vi-k/bubble/README.md

 ### • stick

-If `stick` set to `false` then the right offset of bubble equal to the offset from the left, not taking into account the size of the nip.
+If `stick` set to `false` the right offset of bubble equal to the offset from the left, not taking into account the size of the nip.
 This allows the bubbles to line up.
 If `stick` set to `true`, the far side will be stick to the edge.

 ```dart
 Bubble(